Redbench: Workload Synthesis From Cloud Traces: Evaluation using

-{}These findings establish \systemname{} as essential infrastructure for evaluating workload-driven optimizations, exposing performance characteristics and system trade-offs that traditional benchmarks do not cover.

-{}Our evaluation so far has focused on caching and scan-set pruning, as they exemplify a class of optimizations that directly depend on workload structure and temporal locality.
+These findings establish \systemname{} as essential infrastructure for evaluating workload-driven optimizations, exposing performance characteristics and system trade-offs that traditional benchmarks miss.
+Our evaluation so far has focused on caching and scan-set pruning, as they exemplify a class of optimizations that directly depend on workload structure and temporal locality.

-\textbf{Beyond caching: new evaluation dimensions.} While our evaluation focused on caching and scan-set pruning, the same methodology can reveal the behavior of many other workload-dependent mechanisms. \systemname{} enables controlled and reproducible studies of optimizations that rely on temporal locality or query repetition.
+\textbf{Beyond caching: new evaluation dimensions.} While our evaluation focused on caching and scan-set pruning, the same methodology can reveal the behavior of other workload-driven mechanisms. \systemname{} enables controlled and reproducible studies of optimizations that rely on temporal locality or query repetition.
 For instance, predicate and partition pruning could be studied to evaluate how well systems avoid unnecessary data access under correlated predicates and data skew or write churn.
-Similarly, adaptive clustering and automatic materialization could be examined to measure how often systems reuse internal layouts or partial results given realistic repetition and invalidation rates.
-Incremental maintenance and view reuse would reveal whether cached intermediates can be maintained under bursty or diurnal write patterns, while plan caching and adaptive re-optimization could show how frequently query plans are reused or recompiled as parameters and predicates drift over time.
-Furthermore, workload-aware cache compaction and eviction policies can be analyzed to understand how systems determine which results to retain under memory pressure and in the presence of realistic repetition bursts.
-Finally, learned and adaptive components, such as cost models, caching predictors, or reinforcement-learned strategies, could all be tested under genuine temporal drifts instead of synthetic steady-state workloads: questions that traditional benchmarks cannot answer.
+Adaptive clustering and automatic materialization could be examined to measure how often systems reuse internal layouts or partial results given realistic repetition and invalidation rates.
+Incremental maintenance and view reuse would reveal whether cached intermediates survive bursty or diurnal write patterns, and plan caching and adaptive re-optimization could show how often plans are reused or recompiled as parameters drift.
+Workload-aware cache compaction and eviction policies can be analyzed to understand how systems decide which results to retain under memory pressure and repetition bursts.
+Finally, learned and adaptive components, such as cost models, caching predictors, or reinforcement-learned strategies, could be tested under temporal drifts instead of synthetic steady-state workloads: questions that traditional benchmarks cannot answer.